futurewebprogramming/Full-Stack-Web-Development/HTML-Complete-Course-2023/Lecture-01/readme.md

 # Lecture - 01

-We Studied about how to create very first file in HTML 🗃️ using notepad and then we installed IDE 🧑‍💻 for better performance and coding faster.
+We will learn about how to create very first file in HTML 🗃️  Insallation Setup of IDE 🧑‍💻 and some other cool concepts.

 [![Full Stack Web Development](https://i.ytimg.com/vi/52klv1JkQF8/hq720.jpg?sqp=-oaymwEcCOgCEMoBSFXyq4qpAw4IARUAAIhCGAFwAcABBg==&rs=AOn4CLD3LU1FTsVLpdmgxyUYaY-BPhXtrA "Full Stack Web Development")](https://youtu.be/52klv1JkQF8)